frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ### Analysis

-The "Longest Increasing Subsequence" (LIS) problem is a classic problem in dynamic programming, often appearing in interviews and programming competitions.
+The "Longest Increasing Subsequence" (LIS) problem is a classic problem in Dynamic Programming, often appearing in interviews and programming competitions.
 The goal is to find the length of the longest subsequence in a given array such that all elements of the subsequence are in strictly increasing order. *There are three main approaches to solving this problem: Brute-Force, memoization, and tabulation.
 Coincidentally, these are the three solutions we are studying*.
 So, let's go.

 ### Brute-Force